Electric Vehicles: V2L, V2G, V2H …WTF?

 When you consider the capacities of electric vehicle batteries and depending on a household’s energy consumption profile, V2H may turn out to be a much cheaper and more practical way of approaching home energy storage.
 Compared to home battery system pricing, kilowatt-hour for kilowatt-hour, it could be like paying for the EV battery and getting the rest of the car thrown in for free.

-The only fully electric vehicle boasting V2H support in Australia currently is the Nissan Leaf Gen 2.
+The only fully electric vehicles boasting V2H support in Australia currently are the Nissan Leaf Gen 2 and the Cupra Born.

 Trivia: Nissan introduced V2H capabilities in 2012 in Japan.